avian-digital-forensics/avian-scripts/avian-inapp-scripts/unidentified-emails.nuixscript/README.md

 Otherwise, just run the script.

 You should see a dialog with two tabs and a number of options.
-If you selected items beforehand, make sure "Run on unselected items" is unticked in both tabs.
+If you selected items beforehand, make sure "Run only on selected items" is ticked in both tabs.
 All other options should have fine default values, but the tooltips describe what they do.

 When you are satisfied with the selected items, run the script by pressing the button in the lower right corner.